 You are legally responsible for the safe conduct of each drone flight.
 Take time to understand the rules since failure to comply could lead to criminal prosecution.
-To learn more please click on the link to information from the Civil Aviation Authority Cayman Islands (CAACI) website Drones in the Cayman Islands.
+To learn more, please click on the following links from the Civil Aviation Authority Cayman Islands (CAACI) website Drones in the Cayman Islands.

 The Civil Aviation Authority Cayman Islands (CAACI) is responsible for the certification and regulatory safety oversight of Air Naviation Services throughout the territory.
 They also ensure that the Cayman Islands aviation industry conforms to the standards and recommended practices of the International Civil Aviation Organization (ICAO).
 Please click on link to information from the CAACI website for further details on How to Obtain Permission to Operate a Small Unmanned Aircraft.